 The Pipeline

-Lineup organizes work into a 7-stage pipeline.
+Lineup organizes work into a pipeline with up to 8 stages (Stage 0 through Stage 7).
 Each stage has a specific purpose, and the output of one stage feeds into the next.

 Overview